tanmay261/flutter_neon_template/README.md

 # Neon Open Source Flutter Starter Kit

 We are thrilled to present the Neon Open Source Starter Kit, crafted as part of the Neon Open Source Starter Kit Challenge.
-This starter kit is designed to offer a comprehensive, scalable foundation for building Flutter applications, optimized for PostgreSQL on Neon.
+This starter kit is designed to offer a comprehensive for building Flutter applications, optimized for PostgreSQL on Neon and is made targeting users who just want to make quick app with flutter.

 ## Overview